New Sophos Firewall models in the XGS Desktop series available

 - New, cost-effective 5G module: A new, cost-effective 5G module will be available for the XGS 118(w), XGS 128(w), and XGS 138 models, providing additional redundancy and flexibility for SD-WAN solutions.

-Performance Increase and Efficiency
+Performance gains and efficiency

 XGS 87 / 88